ibra-kdbra/Cpp_Projects/README.md

 ### [Trigonometric-Functions](./Trigonometric-Functions)

-A small program that lets you visualize multipe trigonometric functions, built in C++ with OpenGL and GLUT.
+A small program that lets you visualize multiple trigonometric functions, built in C++ using OpenGL and GLUT.

 &emsp; **Preview:**